rubenjoy/presentations/contents/spring-rest/index.md

 ---

-## Repository
+## Spring REST Repository

-- A mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects
+- Repository: A mechanism for encapsulating storage, retrieval, and search behavior which emulates a collection of objects
-- Repository Type
+- Spring REST Repository Type
   - CRUD Repository
   - PagingAndSortingRepository
     - CRUD Repository + paging and sorting capability